Self-intersection Number of Negative Curves on Fermat Surfaces: Introduction

 with $C_i^2=C$ for all $i=1,\ldots, k$.
 This result holds because $C_i$'s lie in the orbit of $C$ under the Galois group action for $\rho$.
 It follows that

-Hence, to compute $C^2$, we need to calculate the sum on the right hand side.
+As a result, to compute $C^2$, we need to calculate the sum of intersection numbers on the right hand side.
 Finally, the intersection numbers can be calculated in a local way at any intersection point.
 Locally, the curve $\ms{C}$ can be represented as the curve in $(\bb{C}^3,0)$ defined by

 We will first solve $v$ as Puiseux series of $u$ from the first equation, and then use $l\left(u,v(u)\right)+\omega^d=0$ to investigate the intersection multiplicities between different irreducible components of $\ms{C}$.
 This is the most technical part in this paper and will be completed in Proposition \ref{intnum} and Section \ref{sec:intnum}.